 B-1 MASS PER BLANKET

-B-1.1 Condition all blankets in the test sample to moisture equilibrium in standard atmosphere (65 percent ± 2 percent relative humidity and 27 °C ± 2 °C temperature) for a period of 48 hours in such a way as to expose as far as possible all portions of the blankets to the atmosphere.
+B-1.1 Condition all blankets in the test sample to moisture equilibrium in standard atmosphere (65 percent ± 2 percent relative humidity and 27 °C ± 2 °C temperature) for a period of 48 h in such a way as to expose as far as possible all portions of the blankets to the atmosphere.

 B-1.2 Measure the length and width of each blanket, correct to the nearest centimetre and determine the mass and correct to the nearest 10 g.
 Calculate the mass of the blanket of dimensions specified in Table 1.